Temporomandibular Joint Dysfunction – The Possible Origin Of Severe Referred Pain

 The temporomandibular joint (TMJ) refers to the jaw joint.
 When dysfunction occurs in the jaw joint, it may cause symptoms that people could not associate to the jaw.
 This is because the pain caused by the TMJ dysfunction may refer pain to the other structures surrounding or away from the TMJ.
-However, early diagnosis with physiotherapy will prevent TMJ dysfunction from becoming chronic.
+However, early diagnosis with general physiotherapy will prevent temporomandibular joint dysfunction from becoming chronic.

 TMJ is the most frequently used joint in our body as it allows us to open and close the mouth at least 2000 times a day.
 Therefore, a dysfunction in the TMJ can cause pain that can debilitate our daily activities.